cms-sw/cmssw/TauAnalysis/MCEmbeddingTools/docs/README.md

 2. **LHE and Cleaning**

    In this step two things are done:
-   - The LHEProducer is run to generate the LHE file for the Z-> tau tau events in the USER step.
+   - The LHEProducer is run to generate the LHE file for the Z -> tau tau events in the USER step.
    - The energy deposits of the two muons selected in the previous step are removed from the event record.
 This is done by modifying the RECO sequence by replacing some producers with special cleaning producers.

    This step can be modified using the following `--procModifiers` options: